Skip to content

 State agency sources

-Every operational claim in this kit cites a primary HHSC document.
+Every claim in this kit cites a primary HHSC document.
 Verify directly:

 Email only — we never ask for income, age, or any detail about your family, and we never sell your address.
 Privacy policy.